Assented to 2000-04-13

 (4) The Governor in Council shall appoint as members of the Governing Council women and men who are able to contribute to the achievement of the objective of the CIHR in the overall interests of Canadians.
 The Governor in Council shall consider appointing women and men who reflect the highest standards of scientific excellence and women and men who reflect a range of relevant backgrounds and disciplines.

-8 Notwithstanding subsection 7(2), the Deputy Minister of Health is an ex officio and non-voting member of the Governing Council.
+8 The President and the Deputy Minister of Health are ex officio and non-voting members of the Governing Council.

 Marginal note:Absence or incapacity